tomap/tpi2.eu/source/_posts/deploy-hexo-on-vercel.md

 Let's remind some basics:

 * [Hexo](https://hexo.io) is a static site generator.
 Meaning that you can generate a pure HTML site that does not rely on a backend server (PHP, nodejs, ...)
-* [Vercel](https://vercel.com/) is a bit like Netlify, it allow you to host your static site, and offers you features to make it more dynamic (authentication, lambda functions)
+* [Vercel](https://vercel.com/) is a bit like Netlify, it allows you to host your static site, and offers you features to make it more dynamic (authentication, lambda functions)

 At Vercel, they made a great job at making the onboarding easy and complete.